 Thanksgiving Side Dishes: Corn and Edamame Succotash

-In today’s Standard-Examiner I shared some recipes for Thanksgiving side dishes from Victoria Topham.
+This Corn and Edamame Succotash recipe came from Victoria Topham.
 I met Victoria when she owned Pinon Market in Salt Lake City.
-She has since sold it, and started A Petite Feast, as a personal chef.
+She sold it, later started A Petite Feast, as a personal chef.
+She also shared with me her Shaved Brussels Sprouts Salad recipe as well.

-Here is the succotash recipe.
-People might be a little turned off by the “succotash” label — those old enough might remember “Sufferin’ Succotash” from the old Warner Bros. cartoons.
+People might wonder about the “succotash” label — those old enough might remember “Sufferin’ Succotash” from the old Warner Bros. cartoons.
 But the word has a noble heritage.

 “Succotash” originated with the Native Americans living in New England at the time of the Pilgrims.
 The word is derived from the Narragansett term for “broken corn kernels.”